dmorreale/twilio-socer/README.md

 			Drop-down should be working on all trends pages.

 Outstanding chart issues:
-    T2 - first bar chart - largest bar's label doesn't have padding T5 - radial chart is not left aligned and does not have a stroke.
-I don't think these two are possible.

     minor:
     T1 - line chart - x-axis should start from the begining